thesoul214/typescript-cheatsheet/README.md

 ### Parameter Decorator

-Let's quote the official documentation again:
+Let"s quote the official documentation again:

 > A Parameter Decorator is declared just before a parameter declaration.
 The parameter decorator is applied to the function for a class constructor or method declaration.
 A parameter decorator cannot be used in a declaration file, an overload, or in any other ambient context (such as in a declare class).